hphelion/documentation/UNIX-CLI-Compute-Examples.md

         $ hpcloud servers:add myserver 100 -i 227 -k mykey -s mysecgroup
         Created server 'myserver' with id '222'.

-To add a new server (specifying a flavor, an image, a keyname and a security group):
+To add a new persistent server (specifying a flavor, a bootable volume, a keyname and a security group):

-        $ hpcloud servers:add bat large -i 5575 -v bootable -k brat Created server 'bat' with id '535545'.
+        $ hpcloud servers:add bat large -v bootable -k brat Created server 'bat' with id '535545'.

 To change the password of an existing server: